nadiavilla01/mAIntain/README.md

-To run everything you need to retrain the models in the backend: start for each pre trained model: run the training algorithms to generate folders and pth since git doesn't let me push the models.
+To run everything you need to retrain the models specially the distilbert and the resnet, resnet is heavier becasue it uses 1800 images to fine tune. in the backend: start for each pre trained model: run the training algorithms to generate folders and pth since git doesn't let me push the models.